Splamy/TS3AudioBot/README.md

 Translations need to be manually approved and will then be automatically built and deployed to [our nightly server here](https://splamy.de/TS3AudioBot).

 ## License
-This project is licensed under OSL-3.0.
+This project is licensed under [OSL-3.0](https://opensource.org/licenses/OSL-3.0).

 Why OSL-3.0:
 - OSL allows you to link to our libraries without needing to disclose your own project, which might be useful if you want to use the TS3Client as a library.
 - If you create plugins you do not have to make them public like in GPL.
-(Although we would be happier if you shared them :)
+(Although we would be happy if you shared them :)
 - With OSL we want to allow you providing the TS3AB as a service (even commercially).
 We do not want the software to be sold but the service.
 We want this software to be free for everyone.
 - TL; DR? https://tldrlegal.com/license/open-software-licence-3.0